 According to the The Cloud Collector’s Handbook – an official publication of The Cloud Appreciation Society – there are 46 different cloud types so there’s plenty of variety to look out for.

-It is the seemingly endless variability of cloud formations that both fascinates and frustrates when trying to identify what you are seeing in the sky with what “the book says” a specific type of cloud should look like.
+It is the seemingly endless variability of cloud formations that both fascinates and frustrates when trying to identify what you are seeing in the sky.
 What makes cloud watching so interesting is that clouds can, quite quickly alter their characteristics which means that they move from one modification to another.

-Another terrific source of help in identifying your cloud is The Met Office’s Pocket Cloud Book which very clearly explains how clouds get their names and shows what each should look like.
+Another terrific source of help in identifying your cloud is The Met Office’s Pocket Cloud Book a copy of which is in the cottage.
+It very clearly explains how clouds get their names and shows what each should look like.
 It also gives some idea of how clouds develop and why.

 There’s more on offer at Springbank Cottage